TimVincii/Terrastorage/README.md

 ✳️ The sorting method for both Sort Items and Sort Inventory is controlled by a single configurable setting.

-ℹ️ Renamed storage blocks display nametags either above them or on the side facing the player if there’s a block above.
+⏺️ Renamed storage blocks display nametags either above them or on the side facing the player if there’s a block above.

 ---